Tiny Health vs Other GI Mapping Tests: Choosing The Best Gut Test for You

 3) Microbial functions: Microbiome-level capacity vs a subset of bacterial toxins

-For functional insights, the GI-MAP test includes the detection of some bacterial toxin genes: Toxins A and B from Clostridioides difficile, Shiga-like toxin from Escherichia coli, and 8 different toxins from Helicobacter pylori.
+For functional insights, qPCR/culture-based GI tests include the detection of some bacterial toxin genes like toxins A and B from Clostridioides difficile, Shiga-like toxin from Escherichia coli, and toxins from Helicobacter pylori.

 While this may be useful to find a potential root cause of some digestive symptoms, it does not give you a full picture of your gut microbiome’s functional capacity.

 The Tiny Health Gut Test, on the other hand, reveals the overall functional capacity of the gut microbiome.
-It tells you which microbial genes are present and whether their levels are above or below the appropriate range.
+It tells you which microbial genes are present and whether their levels are above or below typical ranges.
 This gives you an idea of what the microbes in your gut are capable of doing.
 Specific functional insights include your microbiome’s ability to:

 • Digest fibers